ToniaPedersen/DEXPIViewer/README.md

 The `ValidationErrTestFiles/` folder contains files that deliberately trigger specific validation rules, used for testing rule coverage.

+Equinor also freely provides DEXPI 2.0 files for both P&ID and SCD (System Control Diagrams) through the Databricks `equinor_asa_p_id_and_scd_of_huldra` volume — see [Data sharing - Equinor](https://www.equinor.com/energy/data-sharing).

 ---

 ## Contributing

 Contributions are welcome.
 Please open an issue before submitting a pull request for significant changes.

-By contributing you agree that your contributions are licensed under the same Apache 2.0 terms as the rest of the project.
+By contributing you agree that your contributions are licensed under the same MIT terms as the rest of the project.

 ---